dotlattice/LatticeObjectTree/README.md

 }
 ```

 This is the primary extension point in the library.
-The default works great if your objects mostly consist of public properties or fields, but in other cases you may need to implement your own strategy for determining what the child nodes of an object are.
+The default implementation works great if your objects mostly consist of public properties or fields, but in other cases you may need your own strategy for determining what the child nodes of an object are.

 There are four spawn strategies included in the library by default:

 * BasicObjectTreeSpawnStrategy
     * The most basic, core spawn strategy
     * Looks at the type of the node's value and creates child nodes based on the public properties and fields in that type.
   * Does not include any cycle detection or filtering support.
 * DuplicateCheckingObjectTreeSpawnStrategy
 	* The default strategy used by an ObjectTreeNode